Pages

 ISBN: 978-1-4583-0617-3

-InScription can also be found in the mirror equation, gravitational formula, the Pi, Pythagorean theorem, the Inverse Hello, wise sensors, and anything we sense.
+Inscription can also be found in mirror equation, gravitational formula, the Pi, Pythagorean theorem, the Inverse Hello, wise sensors, and anything we sense.
 It is a natural phenomenon.
 It is one of the general properties of matter.
 It stores information according to the laws of mathematics, structural forms, or geometrical designs.
 The non-mental ability (a brain without a brain) to store information by an object is what Lawsin beautifully called Intelligence by Design or Inscription by Design, abbreviated I.D.

 I.D. also asserts that Materials and Instructions are one and the same.
 Materials always come with instructions and instructions with materials.
 Both are pieces of information.